basecamp/bcx-api/sections/attachments.md

 Linked attachments, such as [Google Docs](https://basecamp.com/help/guides/projects/google-docs), can't be renamed.
 Their names are automatically synced from their sources when they are viewed.
-If you attempt to rename a linked attachment, you'll receive an error with a `422 Unprocessable Entity` response status.
+If you attempt to rename a linked attachment, you'll receive an error with a `400 Bad Request` response status.

 Delete attachment